Otis, Massachusetts: Education

 Otis, along with neighboring Sandisfield, Tolland and Becket, is part of the Farmington River Regional School District.
 The district's only school, Farmington River Elementary School, houses students from pre-kindergarten through sixth grades.
 For the upper grades, most students attend either (1) Great Barrington-based Monument Valley Regional Middle School and Monument Mountain Regional High School or (2) Lee Middle/High School.
 Proximity to private schools located in Lenox, Great Barrington, or Westfield allow alternatives to public school.

 The nearest community college is Berkshire Community College in Pittsfield and Great Barrington.
 The nearest state college is Westfield State University.
 The nearest private college is Bard College at Simon's Rock in Great Barrington, with other private colleges in Springfield.

-Cultural references

-The song "Otis" by Medeski, Martin & Wood is named after Otis.
-In an interview with Marian McPartland in 2005, John Medeski states, "the tune kinda reflects the place and friends I have out there...something about it."